← Back to Blog

 Replace your golf glove when you notice smooth, shiny patches on the palm or fingers — that means the grip surface is worn out.
 For most weekend golfers playing once a week, that's every 2-3 months.
 Tour pros replace theirs every few rounds.

-What is the best cheap golf glove?
+What is the best budget golf glove in 2026?

 Are expensive golf gloves worth it?